 This quest for elements is the best way we humans have of getting to the roots of things, sorting out the world’s appearances, and making sense of our experience.
 And working at this together, in a community dedicated to learning, is one of the best services we can do, both for our own souls and for those of our fellow seekers.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay originally appeared on SignPosts for Liberal Education (February 2016) and is republished here with gracious permission.